Shaders

 If the coverageReductionMode

-feature is enabled on the device, and rasterizerDiscardEnable
+feature is enabled, and rasterizerDiscardEnable is VK_FALSE, the

-, the following command must have been called in the command
+following command must have been called in the command buffer prior to

 have been called in the command buffer prior to drawing: